"I don't f--king care if you like it."

 "My dad didn't treat me any differently because I was a girl," Amy has said.
 He would encourage her to break "social protocol," asking her things like, "Do you think you could go steal that guy's wallet?"

-Not literally, of course.
+Not literally.
 But the message was clear: don't be limited by what people expect of you.
 Don't wait for permission.
 Take what you want.

-At ten years old, Amy played Dorothy in her school's production of The Wizard of Oz.
-But here's the detail that matters: she improvised.
+At ten, Amy played Dorothy in her school's Wizard of Oz.
+But here's what matters: she improvised.
 She went off-script, and the crowd laughed.
-That moment—the realization that she could control a room, that she didn't need permission to be funny—changed everything.
+That moment, realizing she could control a room, that she didn't need permission to be funny, changed everything.

 Amy Poehler's Rise to Power